gutow/Algebra_with_Sympy/ReadMe.md

 ## Change Log
 <a class="anchor" href="#change-log"></a>
 * 1.1.3 ()
+  * Better checking for an incompatible sympy installation and improved warning on how to solve the problem.
   * Moved determination of equation (actually any sympy basic object) python name to this package from the equation object, thus simplifying what is included in sympy.
+  * Minor test updates.
 * 1.1.2 (August 13, 2024)
   * Test updates.
   * Verified compatibility with Sympy 1.13.2.